Kotti/Kotti/docs/developing/basic/configuration.rst

 Configure authentication and authorization
 ------------------------------------------

 You can override the authentication and authorization policy that Kotti uses.
 By default, Kotti uses these factories:

 .. code-block:: ini

   kotti.authn_policy_factory = kotti.authtkt_factory
   kotti.authz_policy_factory = kotti.acl_factory

 These settings correspond to `pyramid.authentication.AuthTktAuthenticationPolicy`_ and `pyramid.authorization.ACLAuthorizationPolicy`_ being used.

 Sessions
 --------

 The ``kotti.session_factory`` configuration variable allows the overriding of the default session factory.
 By default, Kotti uses ``pyramid_beaker`` for sessions.

 Caching
 -------

 You can override Kotti's default set of cache headers by changing the ``kotti.views.cache.caching_policies`` dictionary, which maps policies to headers.
 E.g. the ``Cache Resource`` entry there caches all static resources for 32 days.
 You can also choose which responses match to which caching policy by overriding Kotti's default cache policy chooser through the use of the ``kotti.caching_policy_chooser`` configuration variable.
 The default is:

 .. code-block:: ini

   kotti.caching_policy_chooser = kotti.views.cache.default_caching_policy_chooser

-Url normalization
+URL normalization
 -----------------

 Kotti normalizes document titles to URLs by replacing language specific characters like umlauts or accented characters with its ascii equivalents.
 You can change this default behavour by setting ``kotti.url_normalizer.map_non_ascii_characters`` configuration variable to ``False``.
 If you do, Kotti will leave national characters in URLs.

 You may also replace default component used for url normalization by setting ``kotti.url_normalizer`` configuation variable.

 The default configuration here is: